 With regard to religious minorities, it is worth noting that it is the constitutional chapter on ‘The State’ that protects religious freedom rather than the chapter on ‘Fundamental Rights and Duties of Citizens’.
 Article 2 recognizes Islam as the state religion and that, ‘followers of other religions are free to exercise their faith and perform their religious rites within the limits of the provisions of the law.’
 This sole clause has been called inadequate as there are no provisions of the law that protect the freedom of religion or belief for minorities.
 Indeed, jurisprudence establishing harsh penalties for blasphemy and apostasy have been used to harass religious minorities.
 Blasphemy can be punishable by death if committed by a person of sound mind who has reached the age of majority, namely over the age of 18 for males or over the age of 16 for females.
 The accused is given three days to recant, or otherwise, face death by hanging.
 Conversion from Islam is considered apostasy and can be punishable by death.
 A fatwa issued in 2007 declared practitioners of the Baha’i faith as a blasphemous deviation from Islam.

-Afghanistan’s brutal conflict shows little sign of abating, with over 10,000 civilians killed or injured during 2017.
+Afghanistan’s brutal conflict shows little sign of abating, with over 3,804 civilians killed and 7,189 injured during 2018.
+These are the worst figures since the United Nations Assistance Mission in Afghanistan began publishing its casualty figures in 2009.
 Though all Afghans face the threat of violence, the risks are especially high for many of its ethnic and religious minorities, who have long suffered a history of discrimination that intensified into large-scale persecution during the Taliban’s rule.
-Although violence along communal lines has greatly reduced since the US-led removal of the Taliban government in 2001, attacks continue to be perpetrated against certain groups, particularly Shi’a Hazara who – as both a religious and visible ethnic minority – have long been targeted by the Taliban.
+Although violence along communal lines has reduced since the United States (US)-led removal of the Taliban government in 2001, attacks continue to be perpetrated against certain groups, particularly Shi’a Hazara who – as both a religious and visible ethnic minority – have long been targeted by the Taliban.